didizhu-zju/didizhu-zju.github.io/_pages/about.md

 Recent News
 ======
+- Looking for a Postdoc position starting in 2025!
+- 05 / 2024: One first-author paper has been accepted to KDD 2024.
+- 05 / 2024: One first-author paper has been accepted to ICML 2024.
 - 08 / 2023: One paper about prompt learning is online.
-- 07 / 2023: One paper has been accepted to ICCV 2023.
+- 07 / 2023: One first-author paper has been accepted to ICCV 2023.
-- 07 / 2023: One paper has been accepted to ACM Multimedia 2023.
+- 07 / 2023: One first-author paper has been accepted to ACM Multimedia 2023.
 - 05 / 2023: One paper has been accepted to KDD 2023.
 - 11 / 2022: One paper has been accepted to IEEE Transactions on Big Data.
 - 10 / 2022: I have passed the Mid-term Assessment of Doctoral Program.